esterpantaleo/etymology/docs/graph.md

 <a name="Dagre+render"></a>

 ### dagre.render(selector, id)
-Draw a dagre from this.dagre in the element seected by "selector" and call the the svg element "id".
+Render dagre from this.dagre in the element seected by "selector" and call the the svg element "id".
 Then fit dagre to screen.

 **Kind**: instance method of [<code>Dagre</code>](#Dagre)